jamielatham15/codespaces-jupyter/README.md

 3. A popup will appear in the bottom right-hand corner.
 Click "Continue as Anonymous."
 4. Press Enter to accept the generic sign-in name.
 5. Navigate to `notebooks/sql-test.sql` to begin the first challenge.
+6. Move to `notebooks/python-test.sql` when you have ready.

+The total time to solve the challenges is 1 hour.

 Good luck!